 The results of the study were published in the February 22 edition of the scientific journal Proceedings of the National Academy of Sciences of the United States of America.

 The fight against the side effects of oncological treatments

 Side effects of existing cancer therapies are caused by damage to the DNA double helices.
 This happens both in normal cells and in tumor cells induced by the latter.
 Using genetic scissors CRISPR / Cas9, the unique mutant DNA double helices found only in cancer cells can be selectively destroyed by the method developed by the joint research team.

 This method based on "genetic surgery" done with CRISPR "traditional scissors" has drawbacks.
-Mainly, it requires lengthy processes and a lot of work because every carcinogen has to be discovered first, and only then the genetic scissors have to be developed for the necessary "repairs".
+Mainly, it requires lengthy processes and a lot of work because every carcinogen must first be discovered, and only then the genetic scissors must be developed for the necessary "repairs".

 Cindela changes the "scissors", and the rules of the game